 The various flaps of our brain

-- The frontal flap is situated in the forward part of the brain.
+- The frontal lobe is situated in the forward part of the brain.
 The frontal flap is engaged with thinking, engine control, feeling, and language.
 It contains the engine cortex, which is engaged with arranging and organizing development.

-- The brain’s parietal flap is found promptly behind the frontal projection and is engaged with handling data from the body’s detects.
+- The brain’s parietal lobe is found promptly behind the frontal projection and is engaged with handling data from the body’s detects.
 It contains the somatosensory cortex, which is basic for preparing tangible data from over the body, for example, contact, temperature, and torment.

-- The temporal flap is situated on the head and is related to hearing, memory, feeling, and a few parts of the language.
+- The temporal lobe is situated on the head and is related to hearing, memory, feeling, and a few parts of the language.
 The auditory cortex, the primary region answerable for preparing auditory data, is situated inside the temporal projection.

 - The occipital flap is situated at the back of the brain and contains the essential visual cortex, which is answerable for deciphering approaching visual data.

 Impact of Meditation on different lobes of the Brain – During Meditation, there are major chemical changes and increased electrical activity all across your brain.
 Each style of Meditation activates different parts of the brain and hence resulting in different benefits.
 It can not only improve your focus, but also help in regulation, developing gratitude and also on the relationship you have with yourself based on the mediation style you choose.
 Long-term meditators show improved attention span, better emotional regulation by having asynchronous communication between all parts of the brain.